Computational mechanics of soft filaments

-While in the continuum setting of Section \ref{sec:govequations} all quantities are defined pointwise, in a discrete setting some of them, and in particular $\boldsymbol{\kappa}_{\mathcal{L}}$, are naturally expressed in an integrated form over the domain $\boldsymbol{\mathcal{D}}$ along the filament \cite{Grinspun:2006,Bergou:2008}.
+Whereas in the continuum setting (Section \ref{sec:govequations}) all quantities are defined pointwise, in a discrete setting some quantities, and in particular $\boldsymbol{\kappa}_{\mathcal{L}}$, are naturally expressed in an integrated form over the domain $\boldsymbol{\mathcal{D}}$ along the filament \cite{Grinspun:2006,Bergou:2008}.
 Any integrated quantity divided by the corresponding integration domain length $\mathcal{D}=|\boldsymbol{\mathcal{D}}|$ is equivalent to its pointwise average.
 In the context of our discretization the domain $\boldsymbol{\mathcal{D}}$ becomes the Voronoi region $\boldsymbol{\mathcal{D}}_i$ of length

 which is defined only for the \textit{interior} vertices $\mathbf{r}^{(int)}_{i=1,\dots,n-1}$.
 Each interior vertex is then also associated with the following discrete quantities